cybar-party/cybar-osint-ctf-2020/Challenges/General/Where in the world is Wuhan - Part II.md

 NOTE: This challenge is marked *manually*.
 It will state "incorrect", please ignore.
 PLEASE CONTACT A MOD WITH SCREENSHOT EVIDENCE WITH YOUR SUBMISSION.

 ## Solution
+Initially, the player may try look for physical attributes such as the canal, number of bridges, park/cemetry or calm waters entrance to the canal.
+Some examples may be the city of Punta Arenas in Chile - but they are incorrect.

+Conduct searches on the type of image style.
+Conduct reverse image searches via engines such as Yandex, using small specific snippets of elements in the image.
+Once found its a generated image by https://probabletrain.itch.io/.
+This is not a real image, it has been generated.

 ## Intended Tools
 Reverse Image Search